A Layman's Guide to selecting a Latin Vulgate Bible for reading and study

 Three main versions of the Latin Vulgate are currently in print- The Clementine, The Stuttgart, and the "New"

 We must remember that any Bible in Latin is technically a translation.
 If you are not reading the Bible in Hebrew or Greek, you are reading a translation.
+Each version of the Latin Vulgate is a different translation of the Bible.

 A revision is modification of an existing version but the changes were not extensive enough to deem it 'a new version'.
 For example: The original Douay Rheims Bible of 1582-1610 was revised by Bishop Richard Challoner in 1749-1752.
 Even though the changes were exhaustive, fidelity to the original was definitely a factor in the creation of it.